Hand-in-glove cooperation with customer security team blocks theft of $700,000 with minutes to spare

 The stage was set and the attackers were ready to go.
-They then requested a wire transfer to an account they controlled in the amount of $700,000.
+They then requested a wire transfer to an account they controlled to the amount of $700,000.

 Arctic Wolf's Response

-In the meantime, fortunately, the attack had not gone unnoticed.
-The first sign of trouble was the initial login: the attackers logged into the executive’s account from a suspicious country.
+Fortunately, in the meantime, the attack had not gone unnoticed.
+The first sign of trouble was the initial log in: the attackers logged into the executive’s account from a suspicious country.
 This raised a high-priority alert in the Arctic Wolf® Platform, which was immediately flagged to the customer.
 It was decided that no immediate action was needed at this stage, since these alerts can also be generated by employee travel or VPN.

 But Arctic Wolf was now monitoring the situation closely.
 That’s when the second indicator of compromise came in: the new mail rule.